Stephen-E-Cunningham/Grafana_k6_WQ/README.md

 Make sure you have elasticsearch and the API for WQ set up and running.
 Here is the link: https://github.com/department-of-veterans-affairs/bip-work-queue-query

 # Grafana k6 Installation
 Installation is straightforward.
 But, for M1 users, you can use homebrew and Windows users can use chocolatey or choco.
-Commands can be found here https://k6.io/docs/get-started/installation/
+Commands can be found here https://k6.io/docs/get-started/installation/.
-I did not have much luck downloading through Docker but, be my guest.
-Feel free to use the examples as reference.
+I did not have much luck downloading through Docker but, that does not mean it is impossible.
+Feel free to use the example test as a guide/reference.

 # Grafana k6 Testing
 The script in this repo uses the url and query from Perry's video here: https://boozallen-my.sharepoint.com/:v:/g/personal/582303_bah_com/EQNBn-HbW9dGhiK1S9hy85sBL__kVSao6-Sv5dR8_MrWCQ